• Destination Information

 Which beaches in Mexico are swimmable?

 Despite bordering various waters, Mexico’s coasts are usually divided into two sections: the east and the west.
-The east coast will greet you with tranquil waters and white sands, thanks to the gorgeous Caribbean Sea.
+The East Coast will greet you with tranquil waters and white sands, thanks to the gorgeous Caribbean Sea.
 You can find these paradisical locations along the Yucatan Peninsula, including Cancun, Cozumel and Puerto Aventuras.
-However, on the west coast, golden sands are accompanied by lively waters.
+However, on the West Coast, golden sands are accompanied by lively waters.
 While it creates spectacular conditions for sailing and water sports, it means some beaches are too rough to swim in.
-Examples of destinations on the west coast include Cabo San Lucas and Puerto Vallarta.
+Examples of destinations on the West Coast include Cabo San Lucas and Puerto Vallarta.
 As you can imagine, the ideal coast depends on the kind of holiday you prefer, but you can find swimmable beaches all around Mexico!
 What’s more important is to visit during the right season to reduce the chances of strong wind and water currents.

 What’s the best time to travel to Mexico?